Inlays & Cosmetic Fillings in St Petersburg

 Inlays vs. Cosmetic Fillings

-Dr. Kim Daxon and Dr. Deborah Lowry can help you determine if you are better suited for inlays or cosmetic fillings.
+Dr. Kim Daxon can help you determine if you are better suited for inlays or cosmetic fillings.
 Each restoration has its unique purpose and set of benefits.
 In general, fillings are performed for minor decay and small cavities while inlays are reserved for more significant damage.
 In some cases, the decay is significant enough that it requires an onlay or a dental crown to protect the tooth and restore function.
 In addition, inlays typically last longer than cosmetic fillings because they are made of durable materials like gold and porcelain.